sheldonucr/commercial_thermal_map_dataset/README.md

-# Thermal map database
+# Thermal map database for commerical CPU/GPU/TPU multi/many core processors

 This repository contains datasets for training machine learning models that predict the thermal spatial distribution of chips based on their performance metrics.
 The data is collected on Intel i5-3337U CPU, Intel i7-8650U CPU, AMD Ryzen 7 4800U CPU, NVIDIA GeForce RTX 4060 GPU, and Google Coral M.2 TPU.
+We will continue to expend this database going forward.
+Please stay tuned...

 The data is stored in serialized Python object format and can be read using Python's pickle module.
 Each file contains a Python dictionary with two items. "input" stores a 2D/3D Numpy array representing performance metrics or other inputs for the model prediction. "output" stores a 3D array representing the thermal map data.
 The first dimension indicates the data point number within the dataset.
 For each data point, the input can either be a vector (1D) or a time series (2D), while the output is a 2D thermal map (in degrees Celsius).